Keviro/community-server-docs/Writerside/topics/support.md

 1. Click on the [ticket channel](%tickets_channel%) in [Discord](%dc_link%).
 2. Click the button located under the message.
 3. A window will open where you can select a [ticket category](#ticket-types-english).
 Choose the appropriate category for your issue.
+   - Depending on the category you select, a form will open for you.
+     Fill this out **completely and as accurately as possible**.
 4. A new channel will be created.
 Click on it.
 5. Describe your problem as precisely as possible.
 A simple "X and Y aren't working." won't help.